RimoAccelerator/KST48/README.md

 # Citation
 Any use of this code should cite this Github Page (https://github.com/RimoAccelerator/KST48/).
 Information should be included is listed as the follow:

 KST48, https://github.com/RimoAccelerator/KST48/edit/main/README.md.
-Arthor: Yumiao Ma (BSJ Institute). accessed by ...
+Author: Yumiao Ma (BSJ Institute). accessed by ...

 The citation will be updated once KST48 is published in a journal or as preprint.

 # Bug Report